 Cerebral Palsy and Oral Health Issues

-Although cerebral palsy doesn’t cause oral deformities or abnormalities, it does tend to cause oral issues due to symptoms associated with the disorder.
+Although cerebral palsy itself doesn’t cause oral deformities or abnormalities, many of its symptoms lead to oral problems and patients with CP are at a greater risk of dental issues.
 With diligence and regular dental checkups, however, your child can maintain healthy teeth and gums.

 Why Are Children With Cerebral Palsy At Risk for Oral Health Issues?

-Some children with cerebral palsy have gastrointestinal reflux and tend to vomit more than usual.
-In addition, some children may drool and take sugary medication (such as seizures medications) that attaches to the gums.
+Some children with cerebral palsy have gastrointestinal reflux and tend to reflux or vomit on a frequent basis.
+Increased drooling also causes an increased risk of dental caries, as well as some of the medications taken for cerebral palsy may contain high amounts of sugar.
 All of these factors can lead to a heightened risk of children with cerebral palsy developing tooth decay.

 Other issues that heighten the chance of oral problems in children with cerebral palsy include: